usnistgov/800-63-3/sp800-63c/sec10_usability.md

 #### 10.1.2.
 Multiple Accounts

 It is possible that a user may maintain multiple accounts at a single IdP, or in some cases, have a shared household computer where multiple people have accounts at the same IdP.
-The IdP is encouraged to consider approaches such as [Account Chooser](#http://openid.net/wg/ac/).
-Account chooser allows users to select from a list of accounts they have accessed in the recent past, rather than start the federation process by selecting their IdP from a list of potential IdP’s.
+The IdP is encouraged to consider approaches such as [Account Chooser](http://openid.net/wg/ac/).
+Account chooser allows users to select from a list of accounts they have accessed in the recent past, rather than start the federation process by selecting their IdP from a list of potential IdPs.
 Techniques such as this limit the burden on a user to select the correct account, and IdP, to use in each transaction.
 This avoids unnecessary click-throughs for the user to ultimately select the IdP he or she wants as well as the account he or she wants to use for a given RP transaction.

 #### 10.1.3.
 Attribute Sharing